 Integrity.
 Courage.
 Perseverance.
 Personal responsibility and adaptability are some of the unique character traits a Special Forces applicant must possess.
 A soldier’s ability to live in and work in harsh conditions is the heart of Special Forces Assessment and Selection (SFAS).
-SFAS is a grueling three week test of a soldier’s character, commitment, intellect and physical stamina.
-It tests leadership, team work and critical thinking skills.
+SFAS is a grueling three-week test of a soldier’s character, commitment, intellect, and physical stamina.
+It tests leadership, teamwork, and critical thinking skills.

 Becoming a Green Beret is truly a mark of distinction.
 Special Forces soldiers comprise only 2% of the total Army force.
 They execute 75% of our nation’s special operations missions.

 If selected, soldiers will attend the Special Forces Qualification Course (SFQC) at Fort Bragg, North Carolina.
 Once they graduate they are assigned a Special Forces Military Occupational Specialty (MOS).
-They go to foreign language training in of one of 14 foreign languages.
+They go to foreign language training in for one of 14 foreign languages.